LS-Lab/KeYmaeraX-release/README.md

 Building
 ========
 To compile KeYmaera X from source code, see [Building Instructions](https://github.com/LS-Lab/KeYmaeraX-release/wiki/Building-Instructions).
-In a nutshell, run the following after installing the right software:
+In a nutshell, install the right software and run:

     sbt clean assembly